 Effect of Redemption.
-Notice of redemption having been given in the manner provided above, and money sufficient for the redemption being held by the Trustee for that purpose on the redemption date, the Series 2008-1 Bonds so called for redemption shall become due and payable on the redemption date, and interest thereon shall cease to accrue as of the redemption date and the owners of the Series 2008-1 Bonds so called for redemption shall thereafter no longer have any security or benefit under the Trust Agreement except to receive payment of the redemption price for such Series 2008-1 Bonds.
+Notice of redemption having been given in the manner provided above, and money sufficient for the redemption being held by the Trustee for the purpose, the Series 2008-2 Bonds so called for redemption shall become due and payable on the redemption date, and interest thereon shall cease to accrue and the owners of the Series 2008-2 Bonds so called for redemption shall thereafter no longer have any security or benefit under the Trust Agreement except to receive payment of the redemption price for such Series 2008-2 Bonds.
+If such moneys are not available on the redemption date, the Series 2008-2 Bonds or portions thereof will continue to bear interest until paid at the same rate they would have borne had they not been called for redemption.
+If, at the time of mailing of the notice of optional redemption, moneys have not been deposited with the Trustee in an amount sufficient to redeem all the Series 2008-2 Bonds called for redemption, such notice shall state that it is a conditional notice subject to the deposit of sufficient moneys not later than the opening of business on the redemption date, and any such notice shall be of no effect unless such moneys are deposited.